DocV API Integration

 3. The user is guided through capturing and uploading images of their government-issued ID and a selfie.
 The Capture App validates image quality and uploads the images to Socure for verification.

 4. DocV is asynchronous.
-You must either poll the evaluation status using the PATCH Evaluation API or subscribe to webhook notifications to receive real-time updates when the DocV step is completed (e.g., ACCEPT, REJECT, or additional action required).
+You must either retrieve the evaluation result using a GET request to /api/evaluation/{eval_id} or subscribe to webhook notifications to receive real-time updates when the DocV step is completed (for example, ACCEPT, REJECT, or additional action required).

 Start a new evaluation